 Every admitted participant must pay the full program cost before arriving in Washington, DC.
 Payment instructions will be distributed once students have been accepted into the program.
 There are partial scholarships for aid-eligible admitted participants.

 Travel and Visas

-Participants must apply for a visitor visa at the embassy or consulate of the United States of his/her country.
-The visitor visa contains two designations—B1/B2—and lasts 90 days, which covers the time spent in the United States for the GCL program.
+Participants who are accepted to the program will need to cover the cost of their transportation to Washington, DC.
+Participants that need a visa to enter the United States must apply for a visitor visa at the embassy or consulate of the United States in their respective countries.
+The visitor visa contains two designations—B1/B2—and lasts 90 days, which covers the time spent in the United States for the ILG Program.
 All participants must ensure they abide by these timelines when coordinating their arrival and departure flights.
 Once accepted, participants will receive more information.